Government’s COVID-19 relief measures: What businesses need to know

 Canada Emergency Business Account (CEBA) Interest-free Loans

-CEBA is a $25 billion program that offers small businesses and not-for-profit organizations interest-free loans of up to $40,000.
-Businesses that repay the loan on or before December 31st, 2022 could have up to 25% of the loan forgiven (up to $10,000).
+The CEBA has been expanded to offer small businesses and not-for-profit organizations an additional interest-free loan of up to $20,000 on top of the $40,000 already available.
+Businesses can have 50% of their new loan forgiven if they repay on or before December 31st, 2022.
+This is in addition to having up to 25% (up to $10,000) of their original loan forgiven if it is repaid by the same date.
 Businesses can apply for CEBA through their banks or credit unions.

 Canada Recovery Benefit

-A new program is being introduced effective September 27th 2020 for one year, for anyone who is self-employed or who has a ‘gig’-type of employment.
-The benefit will provide $400 a week for up to 26 weeks.
+A new program is being introduced effective September 27th 2020 for one year, for anyone who is at least 15 years old and who is self-employed or has a ‘gig’-type of employment.
+The benefit will provide $500 a week for up to 26 weeks.

-In order to qualify, you must have been unable to work or have had your earnings reduced because of COVID-19, and you will need to have earned at least $5,000 from employment or self-employment in 2019 or 2020.
+In order to qualify, you must have been unable to work or have had your earnings reduced by at least 50% because of COVID-19, and you will need to have earned at least $5,000 from employment, self-employment, or benefits in 2019,2020 or in the 12 months before applying.

 Canada Recovery Sickness Benefit

-A new program is being introduced effective September 27th 2020 for workers who are unable to work because they are sick or must self-isolate, because of COVID-19.
-In order to qualify, you must have earned at least $5,000 in 2019 or 2020, and you must be self-employed or employed when you apply.
+A new program is being introduced effective September 27th 2020 for workers who are at least 15 years old and unable to work at least 50% of their scheduled work week because they are sick or must self-isolate, because of COVID-19.
+In order to qualify, you must have earned at least $5,000 in 2019, 2020, or in the 12 months before applying and you must be self-employed or employed when you apply.

 The program will provide $500 per week, for up to two weeks.